Daniel-Sogbey/algorithm-series/Readme.md

     -------- INPUT : array = [1,2,3,4] , subsequence = [1,3,4] ------------------------
     -------- OUTPUT : true/false -----------------------

-    Given two non-empty arrays of integers, write a function that determines whethe the second array is a subsequence of the first one.
+    Given two non-empty arrays of integers, write a function that determines whether the second array is a subsequence of the first one.

-    A subsequence of an array is a set of numbers that aren't necessarily adiacent in the array but that are in the same order as they appear in the array.
+    A subsequence of an array is a set of numbers that aren't necessarily adjacent in the array but that are in the same order as they appear in the array.
 For instance the numbers [1, 3, 4] form a subsequence of the array [1, 2, 3, 4]. and so do the numbers [2, 4] .
 Note that a single number in an array and the array itself are both valid subsequences of the array.

 - Run Length Encoding